Jakarta First Cup Version: Release 9 Status: DRAFT Release: May 2021

 Install the NetBeans IDE Distribution for Java EE

-To get NetBeans IDE, go to https://netbeans.org/downloads/
+To get NetBeans IDE, go to https://netbeans.org/downloads/ and

 download the Java EE distribution.
 Install this distribution.